How Deciem's Troubled Founder Became The Subject Of An Alt-Right Conspiracy

 Advertisement

 What the followers of these fringe groups think they're piecing together is a worldwide scheme that Truaxe is risking his life to expose.
 The shared belief is that Truaxe has supposedly witnessed firsthand a cycle of corruption and crime that goes to the very top of Hollywood and politicians, sanctioned by those he names, and he wants to expose it all.
-This is why he frequently tags Donald Trump in the captions of his posts.
-This is why he uses his bestselling company's Instagram account, with its 370,000 followers, to criticise Michael Moore.
+This is why he frequently tags U.S. President Donald Trump in the captions of his posts.
+This is why he uses his best-selling company's Instagram account, with its 370,000 followers, to criticize Michael Moore.
 This is why he reposted a screenshot from a Wall Street Journal article about the suspected ricin found in mail sent to the Pentagon.
 This is why the company's page has gone red, like the pill.
-This is why, in a number of incoherent posts dating back to February — and as recently as yesterday — he has begged for "help".
+This is why, in a number of incoherent posts dating back to February — and as recently as yesterday — he has begged for "help."
+This is why he claims that he is being followed and that strangers are breaking into his hotel rooms, where he is storing “crime evidence.”

 Advertisement